cyberlandji/operation-iron-watch-03/README.md

 Iron Watch 02 exposed a critical gap: the SSH compromise of `web-arm01` was **completely invisible** on the SIEM because `auth.log` was never ingested.
 The attacker moved freely while Graylog only watched HTTP 404 spikes.
 IW03 is the direct response to that failure.

 This operation introduces a proper **DMZ architecture** with physical network isolation, a **firewall/relay layer** (sentry-gate01), an **expanded multi-source log pipeline**, and a validated **three-layer DDoS Detection Suite**.
 No attacker is simulated — this is pure hardening and proactive detection engineering.
-Attack validation is scoped to Iron Watch 04.

 ---